GabriOliv/learning/README.md

 - **Sysadmin Mastery**: Discover my adventures in system administration, including server management, network configuration, security, and more.

+- **Bash Scripting**: Explore the power of Bash scripting for automation, task simplification, and system management.
+Learn to create efficient and effective scripts to enhance your sysadmin skills.

-- **Low-Level Programming**: Follow my exploration of low-level languages like C, C++, and assembly, as I unravel the inner workings of hardware and software interaction.
+- **Low-Level Programming**: Follow my exploration of low-level languages like C, C++, as I unravel the inner workings of hardware and software interaction.

 - **Learning Resources**: Find a curated list of valuable resources, tutorials, and courses that have been instrumental in my learning journey.